pluarant/pluarant.github.io/pricing.md

 <h4>Q: What is Message Rate Limit?</h4>
-<p>Message rate limit (throttling) is refer to as total number of messages that can be send by all your users in any given second.
-Typically, a message rate/second for an application like WhatsApp is 0.05% of MAU (based on public stats). mesibo assigned much higher rate limit than that so you should encounter rate limit only in rare circumstances.</p>
+<p>Message rate limit (throttling) is referredr to as the total number of messages that can be sent by all your users in any given second.
+Typically, a message rate/second for an application like WhatsApp is 0.05% of MAU (based on public stats). mesibo has assigned much higher rate limit than that so you should encounter rate limit only in rare circumstances.</p>

-<h4>Q: Does limit applies to Voice and Video calls?</h4>
+<h4>Q: Does limit apply to Voice and Video calls?</h4>
 <p>Typically  5 to 8 messages are exchanged to setup or re-connect a voice or video call.
-In addition to that, minimal messages are exchanged from each end every few seconds to keep call alive, exchange quality and control information etc. All these messages are subject to total messages limit and rate limits.</p>
+In addition to that, minimal messages are exchanged from each end every few seconds to keep call alive, exchange quality and control information, etc. All these messages are subject to total messages limit and rate limits.</p>

 <h4>Q: Does Voice and Video calls quality differs in FREE and PAYG Plan?</h4>
-<p>Absolutely not - quality remains the same whether you are in free or a premium plan.</p>
+<p>Absolutely not - quality remains the same whether you are in free or PAYG plan.</p>
 <p>However, you can add your own TURN servers in PAYG plans.
-TURN servers adds reliability to calls by assisting some users that are behind badly behaving or symmetric firewalls (roughly 5% of users).</p>
+TURN servers add reliability to calls by assisting some users that are behind badly behaving or symmetric firewalls (roughly 5% of users).</p>

-<h4>Q: Are there any features difference between the PAYG and FREE plan?</h4>
+<h4>Q: Are there any feature differences between the PAYG and FREE plan?</h4>
 <p>No, all the features are available in all the plans.
 Only difference is the capacity.</p>

 <h4>Q: What happens if my apps exceed the limits of FREE plan or credits in PAYG plan?</h4>
 <p>We usually do not throttle your app immediately, unless in extreme situations.
 We will send you an email and also inform your backend using <a href="/documentation/faq/webhooks-and-push-notifications/" target="_blank">webhook</a> when your app usage exceeds 50% and 75% of the free limits in the free plan OR 50% and 75% of available credits in PAYG plan.
 We will throttle or temporarily disable your app only if you do not take any action after these notifications.</p>

 <h4>Q: How do I know, how much I am spending?</h4>
-<p>mesibo console is the best way to keep a tab on your usage and charges. mesibo console is updated at regular interval with the usage and corresponding charges.</p>
+<p>mesibo console is the best way to keep a tab on your usage and charges. mesibo console is updated at regular intervals with the usage and corresponding charges.</p>

 </div>